kubecost/docs/aws-cloud-integrations.md

 [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html)

-## Configuring the Spot Data Feed in Kubecost
+## Configuring the Spot Data feed in Kubecost

 These values can either be set from the kubecost frontend or via .Values.kubecostProductConfigs in the Helm Chart.
 Note that if you set any kubecostProductConfigs from the Helm Chart, all changes via the frontend will be deleted on pod restart.